61Ss/Music-Resource-Management-System/README.md

 - A frontend web application to provide UI pages and interactions
 - (Optional) A database for persistence (if your backend uses one)

-> If you want this README to be 100% accurate (e.g., exact API routes, database schema, default accounts), add a short “Project Features” list or screenshots and I’ll tailor it precisely.

 ---